evajunkova/english-for-designers/03-aboutness/case-study.md

 ## What this work gave me?

-This work gave me suggestion that I am not a robot and I have personal live.
+This work gave me new experience with arranging, graphic design and cooperation with people.